cmriat/l0/README.md

 ## 🎯 Overview

-L0 is a a scalable, end-to-end training pipeline for general-purpose agents.
-We provides you:
+L0 is a scalable, end-to-end training pipeline for general-purpose agents.
+We provide you:
 * A RL training framework for complex agentic environments, featuring a low-cost, extensible, and sandboxed concurrent agent worker pool.
 * A generalist agentic scaffold **Notebook Agent (NB-Agent)** operates in a "code-as-action" fashion via a Read-Eval-Print-Loop (REPL) with Jupyter Kernel.
-* A simple yet effecitve Agentic multi-turn training recipe with **agentic policy gradient** and **verifiable multi-step rewards**.
+* A simple yet effective agentic multi-turn training recipe with **agentic policy gradient** and **verifiable multi-step rewards**.
 * A series of models trained with L0, including **L0-4B (Qwen 3)**, **L0-7B (Qwen2.5)**, and **L0-32B (Qwen2.5)**.
 We claim that these models are capable of general agentic tasks, [a case on deep searcher scenario](./examples/nb_agent/deep_searcher_case.md) using **L0-32B (Qwen2.5)** is provided in the examples.

 ## 📋 Table of Contents